paser-group/continuous-secsoft/README.md

 - If the instructor detects copy-paste in source code or exams then that will result in direct **F** for the course.
 - For workshops you can consult your peers but the work needs to be solo.
 - All classes are in-person.
 - Workshops are in-person as well as take home.
+Before the start of every workshop I will ask the class on how much time students want.
+- For workshop and projects, I will determine submission time based on latest commit timestamp as determined by GitLab.
+For example, if an assignment is due Aug 20, then I will check the lastest commit for your assignment in your repository.

 ## Disability Accommodation